International Retailing Education and Training

 IRET - Brazil

 IRET-Brazil addresses the need for enhanced international retail training in Brazil, with a special focus on franchise operations.
 Program outputs will be multimedia modules on retailing in Brazil, which is appropriate for inclusion in marketing/retailing courses, and a short term study abroad course to start in 2013.
-Further, the Miller Retail Center aims to develop linkages with Brazilian firms and Brazilian subsidiaries of multinational companies by collaborating with the UF Center for Latin American Studies.
+Further, the Miller Center aims to develop linkages with Brazilian firms and Brazilian subsidiaries of multinational companies by collaborating with the UF Center for Latin American Studies.

 Franchise Expert in Brazil Visits Miller Center

-The Miller Retail Center invited Mr. Marcelo Cherto (President of Franchise Stores, pictured here on the left) to International Marketing and International Business classes to expose students to promising opportunities in Brazil retail businesses.
+The Miller Center invited Mr. Marcelo Cherto (President of Franchise Stores, pictured here on the left) to International Marketing and International Business classes to expose students to promising opportunities in Brazil retail businesses.
 To learn about Brazilian culture and the background for business practices and consumer behaviors, please view his presentations below.

 Mr. Cherto's Bio: